Game Examples Guide¶

 Available Examples¶

-- Pong: Classic arcade game with physics and collisions
+- Pong: Classic with physics and collisions

 - Snake: Grid-based game with entity pooling

-- TicTacToe: Turn-based game with simple AI
+- TicTacToe: Turn-based with simple AI

-- CameraDemo: Platformer with scrolling camera and parallax
+- CameraDemo: Platformer with camera and parallax

 Space Invaders¶